 says Friedman.

-"But that's not a reason to get any amount of unprotected
+"But that's not a reason to get any amount of unprotectedreduces your risk for breast, colon, kidney, and ovarian

 exposure to the sun."
 Instead, obtain your daily D through